• Skip to primary navigation

 The grape proportion of Bordeaux can vary greatly depending on the climate, harvest, winery, and even sommeliers.

-Now, apart from the luscious red wines, dessert and white wines are also produced by Bordeaux.
+Now, apart from the luscious red wines, dessert and white wines are also produced by Bordeaux - for ideas on pairing citrus desserts, review lemon dessert pairing ideas.

 But, it's the red ones that expand its popularity.